Derivatives of Stochastic Gradient Descent in parametric optimization: Conclusion

 Hypergradient estimation through iterative differentiation or implicit differentiation has a long story in machine learning~\citep{pedregosa2016hyperparameter,lorraine2020optimizing}.
 In the context of imaging, iterative differentiation was used to perform hyperparameter selection through the Stein's unbiased risk estimator~\citep{deledalle2014sugar}, and also for refitting procedure~\citep{deledalle2017clear}.
 Model-agnostic Meta-learning (MAML) was introduced by \citet{finn2017model} as a methodology to train neural architectures that adapt to new tasks through iterative differentiation (meta-learning).
 It was later adapted to implicit differentiation~\citep{rajeswaran2019meta}.
 These developments motivated further studies of the bilevel programming problem in a machine learning context \citep{franceschi2018bilevel,grazzi2020iteration}.

 The literature on the stochastic iterative and implicit differentiation is more limited.
 In the stochastic setting, \citet{grazzi2021convergence,grazzi2023bilevel,grazzi2024nonsmooth} considered implicit differentiation, mostly as a stochastic approximation to solve the implicit differentiation linear equation or use independent copies for the derivative part.
 In general stochastic approaches for bilevel optimization sample different batches for the iterate and derivative recursions.
 Here we \emph{jointly analyze both recursion} with the same samples.
+Despite this lack of systemic theoretical analysis of convergence, differentiating through the SGD iterates is mentioned in~\cite{maclaurin2015gradient} which is focused on an efficient implementation of backpropagation through SGD, \cite{pedregosa2016hyperparameter} which explicitly calls for the development of differentiation techniques for stochastic optimization algorithms.
+Furhtermore \cite{finn2017model,ji2021bilevel} suggests explicitely to use differentiation through stochastic first order solvers and this was further explicitely considered by \cite{ji2022theoretical} in a meta-learning context.

 Closely related to the general issue of differentiating parametric optimization problems is solving bilevel optimization, where the Jacobian of the inner problem is crucial to analyze. \citet{chen2021closing} introduces a method, demonstrating improved convergence rates for stochastic nested problems through a unified SGD approach.
 In the same vein, \citet{arbel2021amortized} leverages inexact implicit differentiation and warm-start strategies to match the computational efficiency of oracle methods, proving effective in hyperparameter optimization.
 Additionally, the work \citep{ji2021bilevel} provides a thorough convergence analysis for AID and ITD-based methods, proposing the novel stocBiO algorithm for enhanced sample complexity.
 Furthermore, \citep{dagreou2022framework,dagreou2024lower} introduce a novel framework allowing unbiased gradient estimates and variance reduction methods for stochastic bilevel optimization.